contrerasjorge/colors-app/README.md

 # colors-app

-A color picker app that is built with React.
+A color picker app that is built with React and material-ui.